10x-Engineers/Infinite-ISP_ReferenceModel/README.md

 1. **RTL-friendly Code**: The model provides a Python implementation of camera pipeline modules that can be directly translated to RTL, with optimizations such as lookup tables, custom approximations, and integer calculations.

-2. **Test Vector Generation**: The project includes automated scripts for generating test vectors for individual as well as multiple modules, simplifying the testing process.

-3. **Dataset Processing**: The model facilitates execution for multiple images with different or same configuration files.
+2. **Dataset Processing**: The model facilitates execution for multiple images with different or same configuration files.

-4. **Video Processing**: The model also features a video processing script that allows for sequential frame processing, with operational 3A Statistics data flowing between frames.
+3. **Video Processing**: The model also features a video processing script that allows for sequential frame processing, with operational 3A Statistics data flowing between frames.

 ## Objectives

 The primary objective of Infinite-ISP_ReferenceModel is to create a open source Python-based Model that streamlines the process of implementing camera pipeline modules into RTL-friendly implementations.
 This enables seamless integration with hardware designs and simplifies the development of efficient image processing systems.
-By providing optimized algorithms, test vector generation, and video processing capabilities, the model aims to be an invaluable tool for developers working on image processing projects and RTL implementations.
+By providing optimized algorithms, and video processing capabilities, the model aims to be an invaluable tool for developers working on image processing projects and RTL implementations.

 # Features List